-- executeOnKey processes an entry mapped by a key. - executeOnKeys processes entries mapped by a collection of keys. - submitToKey processes an entry mapped by a key while listening to event status. - executeOnEntries processes all entries in a map. - executeOnEntries can also process all entries in a map with a defined predicate.
+- executeOnKey processes an entry mapped by a key, blocking until the processing is complete and the result is returned. - executeOnKeys processes entries mapped by a collection of keys, blocking until the processing is complete and the results are returned. - submitToKey processes an entry mapped by a key and provides a way to register a callback to receive notifications about the result of the entry processing. - executeOnEntries processes all entries in a map, blocking until the processing is complete and the results are returned.

+• executeOnEntries process all entries in a map matching the provided predicate, blocking until the processing is complete and the results are returned.

-When using the executeOnEntries method, if the number of entries is high and you need the results, then returning null with the process() method is a good practice.
+When using the executeOnEntries method, if the number of entries is high and you do not need the results, then returning null with the process() method is a good practice.
 This method is offered by the EntryProcessor interface.
-By returning null, results of the processing is not stored in the map and thus out of memory errors are eliminated.
+By returning null, results of the processing are not collected and thus out of memory errors are eliminated.